 What is the difference between VITAS and ITAS?
 VITAS is limited stay visa, which will be the basis for you to then have ITAS, a limited stay permit.
 The employer must submit an application for VITAS to the BKPM.
 Once you held an ITAS, you are allowed to obtain employment, salary, and opening bank account.

 After you have ITAS, you can apply for KITAS Card and Blue Foreigners Registration Book, which records your immigration status.
 This will grant you for a stay in Indonesia up to two years with up to two years extension each year.
 Hence you will have a maximum stay of six years.

-The whole process until you have KITAS in your hand can be complicated enough.
-You must take notes to all the requirements and the documents needed.
-Make sure you have everything that is required, so that there won’t be any rejection for your application.
+The whole process until you have KITAS Work Permit in your hand can be complicated enough.
+You must take notes of all the requirements and the documents needed.
+Make sure you have everything that is required so that there won’t be any rejection of your application.

-MAM can help you and give the best guidance through this KITAS application process.
+MAM can help you and give the best guidance through this KITAS Work Permit Indonesia application process.
 We deliver you with services that are suitable for your business, from manufacturing industry, educational institutions, to real estate and start-ups.